City of Indianapolis v. Edmond: Background

-In August 1998, the Indianapolis Police Department set up six roadblocks on roads and highways in and out of the city of Indianapolis in an effort to disrupt unlawful trafficking of illegal narcotics.
+In August 1998, the Indianapolis Police Department set up six roadblocks on roads and highways in and out of the city of Indianapolis in an effort to disrupt unlawful trafficking of narcotics.
 The location of these roadblocks were chosen weeks in advance based on an area's crime rate and the road's general traffic flow.
 On written directions from the chief of police, one officer was to approach each stopped vehicle and conduct an "open-view" search of the vehicle, while another walked a narcotics-sniffing dog around the vehicle.
 If the dog alerted to the presence of narcotics, the vehicle would be searched by the police.
 A predetermined number of vehicles were stopped at each roadblock, and each stop was to take five minutes or less.
 Checkpoints were operated during daylight hours, and marked with lighted signs that read, "NARCOTICS CHECKPOINT __ MILE AHEAD, NARCOTICS K-9 IN USE, BE PREPARED TO STOP."
 Between August and November, the police stopped 1,161 motorists, and arrested 104, of which 55 were charged with drug-related crimes.

 James Edmond and Joell Palmer were both stopped at one of these checkpoints, and filed a class action lawsuit against the city, representing "any and all persons driving vehicles who have been stopped [...] at the drug interdiction roadblocks maintained by the City of Indianapolis."

 Opinion of the Court

-The opinion was delivered by Justice O'Connor, joined by Justices Stevens, Kennedy, Souter, Ginsburg, and Breyer.
+The opinion was delivered by Justice Sandra Day O'Connor, joined by Justices John Paul Stevens, Anthony Kennedy, David Souter, Ruth Bader Ginsburg, and Stephen Breyer.

-Chief Justice Rehnquist delivered a dissenting opinion, in which Justice Thomas joined, and Justice Scalia joined as to part I.

-Justice Thomas also filed a separate dissent.
+Chief Justice William Rehnquist delivered a dissenting opinion, in which Justice Clarence Thomas joined, and Justice Antonin Scalia joined as to part I. Justice Thomas also filed a separate dissent.